 The type of gap determines the initial range of closure measure options.
-For instance, longer system gaps can be filled using nearly all gap closure measure types described in this chapter, while a limited range
+For instance, longer system gaps can be filled using nearly all gap closure measure types described in this chapter, while a limited range of measures are appropriate for shorter gaps such as spot and connection gaps.
+Using Figure 7, determine the initial range of options.

-Step 3: Determine Appropriate Location for Gap Closure Measures

-The type of gap also determines the appropriate gap closure location.
-Due to their relatively short lengths, spot and connection gaps should be addressed specifically where they exist.
-Mentioned earlier, alternative routing measures are not an appropriate measure for addressing these gaps.
+Step 3: Determine Appropriate Location for Gap Closure Measures alternative routing measures are not an appropriate measure for addressing these gaps.
 Although addressing spot and connection gaps may prove challenging, they represent the most critical walkway and bikeway links.
 In general, the majority of bikeway gaps should also be addressed specifically where they exist.
 Cyclists should not be re-routed further than across a street, and then only temporarily during construction.
 However, gap closure measures should be prioritized in areas of the City where more cyclists, pedestrians, and trail enthusiasts are expected to be, i.e. along routes to schools or near mixed-use centers.